 The Kirazlı development project is located in the Çanakkale Province of northwestern Turkey and is an epithermal, high-sulphidation, disseminated gold system.

 Federal government approval has been received for the Environmental Impact Assessment and Forestry Permits and Alamos also received the GSM permit required for the development of Kirazli.
 The GSM (Business Opening and Operation) permit is the final material permit required prior to starting construction.
-Alamos expects a 24 month development timeline for Kirazlı, including approximately three months of pre-commercial production.
+Alamos expects a 24-month development timeline for Kirazlı, including approximately three months of pre-commercial production.

 Within 60 days of the commencement of commercial production at Kirazlı, Sandstorm will receive a production bonus of $2.5 million.
 The bonus is payable by Newmont Corporation who assumed the obligation when they acquired Fronteer Gold in 2011.
 Sandstorm acquired the bonus payment as part of the Teck royalty package in January 2016.

 Alamos received the Operating Permit from the Turkish Department of Energy and Natural Resources and now has all major permits required for the start of construction at Kirazli.
-Alamos expects to ramp up major construction and earthworks activities, putting initial production on track by the end of 2020.